VerPlaPoS

 Short description

-The behaviour of customers in the shops of partners in the City of Straubing will be assessed in regard to food packaging and clothing textiles, with particular attention paid to plastic.
-The aim is, on the one hand, to capture the open, observable shopping and plastic behaviour of consumers.
-On the other hand, the knowledge and problem awareness in plastic matters shall be determined.
-Furthermore, common themes will also be examined when purchasing plastic-packed food or textiles.
+The behaviour of customers in the shops of partners in the City of Straubing was assessed in regard to food packaging and clothing textiles, with particular attention paid to plastic.
+The aim was, on the one hand, to capture the open, observable shopping behaviour of consumers with its connected plastic consumption.
+On the other hand, the knowledge and problem awareness in plastic matters were determined.
+Furthermore, common themes were also examined when purchasing plastic-packed food or textiles.

 WP 3 What role does plastic play in commerce?